Cognitive Science in the Classroom

 When referring to skills and strategies one is not more advanced than the other.
 Both are needed in order to learn new things.
 The same action could be either a skill or a strategy – it depends on the situation.
 What teachers do a great deal of is helping students recognize when they have moved too quickly and when they need to slow down and be more deliberate in their learning.
 Errors in student work tells us that a review of strategies is needed in order to improve understanding.

-Common strategies that assist with improving how we construct meaning out of something hard to learn are:
+Common strategies that assist with improving how we construct meaning out of something new or hard to learn are:

 - monitoring comprehension